-On Cash Management, the Corporation maintains its accounts in any of the AGDBs in compliance with DOF Circular No. 01-2017 namely: Land Bank of the Philippines (LBP), Development Bank of the Philippines (DBP) and Philippine Veterans Bank (PVB).
-These are the servicing banks for the Corporation's disbursements, funding and settlement accounts which are covered by Payroll Servicing Agreement and Memorandum of Agreement (MOA) on One Fund Disbursement Account, respectively.
-Hence, there is lesser vulnerability of default, given the Corporation's compliance with regulatory agencies and the service agreements with the AGDBs.
+On Cash Management: The Corporation maintains its accounts in any of the Authorized Government Depository Banks (AGDBs) in compliance with DOF Circular No. 01-2017 namely: Land Bank of the Philippines, Development Bank of the Philippines and Philippine Veterans Bank.
+These are the servicing banks for the Corporation's disbursements, funding and settlement accounts which are covered by Payroll Servicing Agreement and Memorandum of Agreement on One Fund Disbursement Account, respectively.
+Hence, lesser vulnerability of default given the Corporation's compliance to regulatory agencies and the service agreements with the AGDBs.